readthedocs/readthedocs.org/docs/user/guides/environment-variables.rst

    .. warning::

-      If you mark this option, any user that can create a pull request on your repository will be able to see the value of this environment variable.
+      If you make your environment variable **public**, any user that can create a pull request on your repository will be able to see the value of this environment variable.
       In other words,
-      do not use this option if your environment variable is a secret.
+      **do not use this option if your environment variable is a secret.**

 .. note::